 Originally Published in Adelaide Year III, No. 9, Volume 2

-I took a seat across from a man with black hair, a matching mustache, and eyes as icy blue as my late partner’s.
+I took a seat across from a man with black hair, a matching mustache, and eyes as icy blue as my late business partner’s.

 He sipped from a steaming cup.
 “Mr. Smythe, I presume?”

 “That’s correct.
 I gather you’re a relation of Bill Brown.”

 The British accent fit for a king disappeared.
 “Sam, it’s me.”

 The beer stein I’d been drinking from too early in the day slipped out of my grasp and shattered on the floor.
 “What have you done--?”

 He shushed me before I could call him by name “I’m tired of getting paid to do nothing more than trip over myself for laughs.
 I studied at the Royal Shakespeare School, for crying out loud.”

 “And I trained right alongside you.
 I’ve been right there for twenty years.
 Yet I didn’t fake my own death.
 Not only did I not do that, I didn’t not warn my right-hand man about my plan.
 I didn’t let him wonder how he was gonna go on without me.”
 As I finished, rage scalded me from the inside out.

 “I’m sorry, Sam, but you have a natural talent for every kind of comedy.
 I couldn’t risk your performance of grief being unconvincing.
 I knew the cameras would be watching you.”